dotschmann/turtle_module_shape/README.md

 ## polygon
 use the formular <total_angle = (n - 2) * 180°> to calculate the total internal angle and then divide by number of sides (n) to find each angle value <per_angle = total_angle / n>

+## tri_polygon
+the idea is to divde the internal of polygon into triangle equal to the number of sides.